MicrosoftDocs/power-platform/power-platform/well-architected/performance-efficiency/principles.md

 It's important to proactively measure performance.
 Choose services and features across the technology stack that enable you to meet your performance goals, monitor performance and track which components of the workload may pose challenges, define a process for testing performance.

-[Get more information about this principle](/azure/well-architected/performance-efficiency/principles#design-to-meet-capacity-requirements), including approaches and benefits, in Azure Well-Architected Framework.
+Learn more about [designing to meet performance requirements](/azure/well-architected/performance-efficiency/principles#design-to-meet-capacity-requirements) in Azure Well-Architected Framework.

 ## Achieve and maintain performance